Fundacion-de-Neurociencias/neurodiagnoses/README.md

 2. **Join discussions** on eBrains and GitHub.
 3. **Clone the project** and start working on tasks aligned with your expertise.

+🔹 **Next Steps:**
+- Deploy API on a cloud service for public access.
+- Implement authentication for security.

+📢 *Contributions are welcome!*
 If you have any questions, feel free to reach out through the discussion platform at https://github.com/Fundacion-de-Neurociencias/neurodiagnoses/discussions

 ---